PoisotLab/ms_network_prediction/manuscript.md

 Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio; @Seibold2018NecMul].
-Here we provide an data-driven illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions whereby we construct a metaweb of host-parasite interactions across space, which serves as a proof-of-concept for this conceptual framework.
+Here we provide a data-driven illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions whereby we construct a metaweb of host-parasite interactions across space, which serves as a proof-of-concept for this conceptual framework.
 We then propose a roadmap